tkoar/python-object-oriented-cash-register/README.md

 cash_register.median_item_price() # 50.00
 ```

-Alright, so, clearly we are going to opt for using the average item price to justify our purchases this week.
+Alright, so, clearly we are going to opt for using the mean item price to justify our purchases this week.
 Maybe later in this lab we'll have to define a method that can remove an item from out cart -- that's a big MAYBE.

 Now, let's define an instance method called `apply_discount` that applies a discount if one is provided and returns the discounted total.
 For example, if we initialize a new cash register with a discount of 20% then our total should be discounted in the amount of 20%.
 So, if our total were `$100`, after the discount we would only owe `$80`.